Your Introduction to Pain and Suffering When Watching a Loved One Injured.

 Negligent infliction of emotional distress, on the other hand, usually happens contingent to an accident.
 All adults are expected to exercise due care in their day-to-day lives so as not to put others at unreasonable risk of harm.
 When an individual fails to do so due to inattentiveness, carelessness, or some other reason, they can be held liable if that action caused an injury to another.

-Intentional infliction of emotional distress requires proof of three elements in the State of Arizona:
+Intentional infliction of emotional distress/ pain and suffering requires proof of three elements in the State of Arizona:

 Worth restating is that Arizona does not require bodily injury in order to sustain a suit for intentional infliction of emotional distress.
-For example, in one case, a wife won a jury verdict for damages for her emotional distress after an escaped prisoner broke into her home and shot her husband in her presence.
+For example, in one case, a wife won a jury verdict for damages for her pain and suffering after an escaped prisoner broke into her home and shot her husband in her presence.
 John J. Kircher, The Four Faces of Tort Law: Liability for Emotional Harm, 90 Marq.
 L. Rev. 789, 853 (2007).

-Another real-life example is a drunk driver three times over the legal limit or a driver on Ambian who hits a vehicle and leaves the scene of the accident.
-In each of these examples, the parties were in full control of their decision-making and chose to act intentionally negligent.
+Another real-life example is a drunk driver three times over the legal limit or a driver on Ambien who hits a vehicle and leaves the scene of the accident.
+In each of these examples, the parties were in full control of their decision-making and chose to act intentionally negligent, causing pain and suffering to another person.

 The negligent type of infliction of emotional distress is broken down to two more types: direct and indirect.
 These are also known as the direct victim and bystander cases, respectively.